There are three ways to mark a client as inactive while preserving their history.

 Once you’ve created a custom field, you can go to a contact and select “Edit” to the right of the “Contact info” section.
 In the dialog that appears, your new custom field will appear and you can select the appropriate option to mark them as inactive.
 Once saved, that field entry will appear on the right side under “Contact info.”
 The exact location of that field may vary, depending on whether you changed the order of other fields after you added this custom field.

 If you go to the main Contact list, you can also add a filter to view all inactive clients.
-Simply select “Add a filter” below “Filters & Sorting” in the page menu.
+Simply select “Add a filter” in the “Sort and filter” section on the left.
 In the dialog that appears, select your new inactive custom field, enter the appropriate option, and then apply the filter.
 This option may be best if you want to know a client is inactive, but don’t need it to be quite as visible as a group or naming convention.